almaan/stereoscope/README.md

 foo@bar:~$ git clone https://github.com/almaan/stereoscope
 ```

-Now to actually install Stereoscope, just use the provided `setup.py` file.
+Now to actually install stereoscope, just use the provided `setup.py` file.
 If you are working
 with conda or virtual environments, this is where you should create and source a
 new environment.